RedisInsight/Tutorials/src/ds/hashes.md

 EXISTS bike:1
 ```

-Numerical values in hash keys can be incremented in the same way as simple string keys using the `HINCRBY` command.
+Integer values in hash keys can be incremented or decremented in the same way as simple string keys using the `HINCRBY` command.
+The increment value must be a positive or negative integer.

 ```redis Hash INCRBY usage
 HINCRBY bike:1 price 100